vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 (The following passages bear this out) - "All good qualities inhere in Him".
 (Chh.
 Up.
 IV. xv.
 2); "He is the controller of all, the ruler of all".
 (Brih.
 Up.
 VI. iv.
 2); "He who understands all and knows all" (Mund.
 Up.
 I. i 10), "The Vedas say His mighty power is natural to Him, is of various kinds, and consists of knowledge, strength and activities" (Svet.
 Up.
 VI.
 2); "Narayana is the father, mother, brother, the home, the refuge, the good-hearted friend and the ultimate goal'.
 (Subala Up VI ), "Creator of all actions, He is all sweet perfumes, He is all sweet tastes'.
 (Chh.
 Up.
 III. xiv.
 2).
 In the 'Anandavalli' (of the Taittiriya Upanishad), it is demonstrated that mind and speech return (without comprehending the extent) from His bliss, because of the unlimited extent of His knowledge, might, and youth.
 The Vishnu Purana, in the context of explaining the connotation of the word "Bhagavan" mentions all His qualities in the passage beginning with "Pure and possessed of great glory" (VI.
 5. 72.)
-Bhishma says in the Sabha Parvan (of the Mahabharata) : "I have served many virtuous men, ripe in wisdom and have heard from them the much- prized qualities of Sauri (Lord Krishna).
+Bhishma says in the Sabha Parvan (of the Mahabharata) : "I have served many virtuous men, ripe in wisdom and have heard from them the muchprized qualities of Sauri (Lord Krishna).
 I consider that Hari is the best person to be worshipped because of these qualities".
 Again, in Karna Parvan, he says: "The attributes and gunas of that great Victorious Person, the son of Vasudeva, adorned by the discus and conch and mace in His hands, cannot be sufficiently extolled by all the worlds gathering together and for tens of thousands of years' '.
 Also in the Varaha Purana: "If there is a person blessed with a life as long as that of Brahma (the four-faced Creator) and endowed with a crore of tongues and a mind pure and clean, such a person may perhaps be able to enumerate a ten thousandth part of Your qualities, or may not.
 Best of the gods!
 Be pleased with me".
 In the Matsya Purana : "lnnumerable are the qualities of the Supreme Soul as are the gems hidden In the ocean".
 The Vishnu Dharma also says : "The qualities of the Supreme Soul who is devoid of qualities like sattva or rajas of Prakriti, cannot be told by all the groups of rishis".
 The Mahabharata and the Ramayana also contain many passages of a similar nature.
 </details>

 <details open><summary>विश्वास-प्रस्तुतिः</summary>